A Guide to Management Accounting for Business Owners

 An outline of the role of management accountants

-Management accountants are like a hybrid of a business coach, financial advisor, friend and drill sergeant.
-You can think of them as a personal trainer for your business, as they’ll set out strategies with you and be there every step of the way as you implement them.
+A hybrid of a business coach, financial advisor, friend and drill sergeant, you can think of them as a personal trainer for your business.
+They’ll set out strategies with you and be there every step of the way as you implement them.
 And this doesn’t just mean the big things like growth, it’s about making sure you’re on the right track and not missing opportunities.
 There’s so much value in working with a specialist that’s done similar for other businesses comparable to yours.

 So what do they ‘manage’?